Simultaneous JWST, NuSTAR, and VLA Monitoring of Sgr A*: A Unified Picture of the Variable IR, X-ray and Radio Emission: Results

 \subsubsection{Time delays}

 Another relationship that we investigate is the correlation between the flaring emission in the NIR and radio, which is thought to arise from a synchrotron hotspot orbiting within the accretion flow.
 The synchrotron source is optically thin in the NIR, with the rise and decay of the light curve directly tracking the acceleration of energetic electrons and their subsequent synchrotron losses.
 At radio wavelengths the source is initially optically thick, and the synchrotron loss time at the relevant electron energies is longer than the 1-2h flare duration, suggesting that the variability is due to adiabatic cooling of the electron population as the hotspot expands.
 In this picture, the flux rises as the optically thick hotspot expands, then falls as it becomes optically thin.
 The strongly increasing synchrotron optical depth with increasing wavelength implies that the flaring peaks at successively later times at longer wavelengths \citep{vanderlaan66,zadeh06a}.

 Thus, in this scenario one expects a delay between the NIR and radio flaring and a systematic delay in the flaring across the bandwidth of the VLA observations.
+In fact, GRMHD simulations in combination with relativistic ray tracing show that flare events due to reconnection of the magnetic field produce time lags at lower frequencies due to self-absorption in the accretion disk \citep{jiang25}.

 Fig.~5a shows the light curves of Sgr A* at a range of frequencies between 29 and 37 GHz, superimposed on the NIR light curve at 2.1 $\mu$m.
 The strongest variable emission in the radio is detected at $\sim$ 37 GHz, displayed in red.
 The strongest radio emission is detected toward the end of the observation near 14.2h UT.
 There is also a (weaker) peak in the radio emission near $\sim$11:30 UT.
 At NIR, the strong, primary peak is detected between 10 and 11h UT, whereas a cluster of secondary peaks are between 9.5 to 10h UT.
-The cross correlation of NIR and radio, as displayed in Fig.\ 5b, shows two (primary and secondary) correlation peaks.
-We note that the peaks in the primary and secondary correlation indicate time delays of 3.5 or 1 hour, respectively.
+The cross correlation of NIR and radio, as displayed in Fig.\ 5b, shows two (primary and secondary) correlation peaks. {We note that the peaks in the primary and secondary correlation indicate time delays of 3.5 or 1 hour, respectively.
+The time delays are selected with respect to the brightest NIR flare which peaks between 10:30h to 11:00h UT.
+The primary time delay at 3.5h is a lower limit because the radio brightness may not have peaked before the observations ended near 14:15 UT.}

 Much of the uncertainty in associating radio and NIR variable emission stems from the limited time ($\sim 6.5$h) that the VLA can observe the Galactic center.
 However, a more detailed analysis of time delays at radio wavelengths can be made by searching for time delays across the 8 GHz bandwidth.
 To this end, Fig.\ 6a shows time delay vs frequency difference between each pair of the 64 spectral windows, with a linear fit to the delay. with a slope of 0.56 min GHz$^{-1}$ and a time delay of 4.5 min.
 The data points in the figure are constructed by interpolating the light curves at each frequency to a regular grid in time before subtracting the mean slope of each light curve; then the FFT cross-correlation between the light curves at each pair of frequencies was calculated.
 Finally, the offset ($\Delta t$) was determined from the peak of a 4th-degree polynomial fit to the peak of the cross correlation (using a range of $ -30 {\rm min} \le\Delta t \le 30 {\rm min}$).
 Figure 6 shows the histogram of deviations from the linear fit and its Gaussian fit with a dispersion of 0.76 min.